 Many hiking trails can be tricky for pushing strollers but if you travel just south of the Brisbane CBD, you will discover a number of walking tracks ideal for everyone in the family.
 Each walk offers something unique, whether it be longer in distance for those desiring a little more, or perhaps you’ve got a double pram and need a wider path?
 There are also walks featuring better facilities so babies and toddlers can be well catered for.

-Whatever your needs, there is something for everyone so here’s a summary of the walks I would recommend for parents with young children that are all within 30 minutes drive south of the Brisbane CBD.
+Whatever your needs, there is something for everyone so here’s a summary of the walks I would recommend for parents with young children that are all within a 30-minute drive south of the Brisbane CBD.

 1. John Oxley River Walk, University of Queensland (UQ), St. Lucia